 The Academy is a Catalyst initiative designed to provide training and work experience for young New Zealand technologists.
-The next Academy will be in January 2014.
+The next Academy will is 6th to 17th of January 2014.
+Applications have now closed for 2014.

 What they are saying...